JetBrains/mps-coderules/docs/content/language.md

 #### Rules

-The aim of rules defined by handlers is again twofold: firstly, they may serve as regular “checking” rules, and also, most importantly, they contribute constraint productions.
+The aim of rules defined by handlers contribute constraint productions.
 These are created with a DSL that allows mixing of productions and Java code, and can also include constraint fragments inside a production template.

 The following example is from the experimental *control flow* aspect for baseLanguage.
 It demonstrates how a production is constructed using a template.
 A template is enclosed into a pair of `%% … %%` symbols and yields constraints wrapped into special `<% … %>` brackets.
 In this particular case `write/2` constraint is optional and is only added to the body of production in case the condition is satisfied (a location corresponding to a local variable is written to only if it has an initialiser).